coopersimon/rogue_creator/README.md

 #### Type functions

-Certain types have engine functions that can be called with the `->` operator.
+Certain types have core functions that can be called with the `->` operator.
 They are listed for each type below.

 ##### Integer
 * `to_text()`: Returns as text.
 Implicitly called when added to a text variable.